AIML-research/AIML-research.github.io/_pages/home.md

 permalink: /
 ---

 The Artificial Intelligence and Machine Learning (AIML) group, led by Prof. Dr. Eirini Ntoutsi, researches and develops AI that is *technically robust*, resilient to biases, data imbalances, distribution shifts, adversarial attacks, and other real-world challenges, and *societally responsible*, with emphasis on fairness, explainability, and accountability.
-We also develop generative AI as a tool for improving data quality and creating novel solutions.

 Our applications span diverse domains, including education, agriculture, banking, and engineering.